nrobinson2000/po-util-docs/README.md

 relies on a file called `devices.txt` that you must create in your `po-util` project directory.

-**NOTE: This is different from the product firmware update feature in the Particle Console because it updates the firmware of devices one at a time and only if the devices are online when the command is run.**
+**This is different from the product firmware update feature in the Particle Console because it updates the firmware of devices one at a time and only if the devices are online when the command is run.**

 {% sample lang="cpp" %}